JGIBristol/digital-chemistry-checklist/CONTRIBUTING.md

 * [documents/it-setup.md](documents/it-setup.md): Explains how to set up a computer attached to a Chemspeed machine in order to facilitate our approach.
 Useful to share with your IT department.
 * [documents/templates/technician-template.md](documents/templates/technician-template.md): Template guidelines, for a technician working with users of a Chemspeed machine.
 * [documents/templates/user-template.md](documents/templates/user-template.md): Template guidelines, for regular users of a Chemspeed machine.
+-->

 ## Making a change

-We appreciate all contributions to `chemspeed-helper`, but those accepted fastest will follow a workflow similar to the following:
+We appreciate all contributions to the Digital Chemistry Checklist, but those accepted fastest will follow a workflow similar to the following:

 **1. Comment on an existing issue or open a new issue referencing your addition.**

-This allows other members of the jupyter-book development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+This allows other members of the team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

 [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.

-**2. [Fork][link_fork] the [jupyter-book repository][link_jupyter-book] to your profile.**
+**2. [Fork][link_fork] the [Digital Chemistry Checklist repository][link_digichem] to your profile.**

-This is now your own unique copy of jupyter-book.
+This is now your own unique copy of the Digital Chemistry Checklist repository.
 Changes here won't effect anyone else's work, so it's a safe space to explore edits to the code!

 Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.